 One of the most surprising transfers in Premier League history, highly-rated Argentine forward Carlos Tevez signed for Alan Pardew’s West Ham alongside compatriot Javier Mascherano.

-Both players initially struggled to adapt to English football, but it would be Tevez who would go on to establish himself as a West Ham favourite in his sole season in Claret and Blue.
+Both players initially struggled to adapt to English football, but it was Tevez who would go on to establish himself as a West Ham favourite in his sole season in Claret and Blue.

-With the club facing a desperate battle to avoid relegation, Tevez would play a starring role in the club’s survival, including a vital winner on the final day of the season at Old Trafford.
+With the club facing a desperate battle to avoid relegation, Tevez played a starring role in the club’s survival, including a vital winner on the final day of the season at Old Trafford.

-Named as the club’s Player of the Year, Tevez would leave at the end of the season for Manchester United, though he remains fondly remembered by West Ham supporters.
+Named as the club’s Player of the Year, Tevez departed that summer to sign for Premier League champions Manchester United, though he remains fondly remembered by West Ham supporters.

 Arsenal to Chelsea, 2006